Sales Call Playbook

 The close:

-1. Summarize: "So it sounds like not showing up on Google / your site not converting / your competitor pulling ahead has been costing you for a while.
-Is that a fair summary?"
+1. Summarize: "So it sounds like [their problem in their words] has been costing you for a while — is that a fair summary?"

 2. Solution: "Would it help if we could fix that, or...?"